gozdemadendere/My_Portfolio_Projects/Tableau Data Visualization Projects/README.md

 The main aim of this project is to develop a comprehensive dashboard using the **Tableau BI Tool** to easily and quickly see the valuable insights for the company.

 The dashboard provides a summary of the company's analytical values, saves time, improves decision-making processes, and simplifies performance assessments.

+- This dashboard collects and tracks complex data and organize it into simple, easy-to-understand formats.
+- Decision-makers can use this information to identify trends, find places for improvements, and track changes in their retail operations.

 #### 2. The Dashboard